 Public Policy Visits

 This graded, three-credit course is the companion to the Foundations of Public Policy.
 Co-curricular policy visits expose students to institutions, organizations, and decision-makers in Washington.

 Washington DC Internship

-To round out their academic schedule, students take two additional three-credit courses offered by the University of California Washington Center (UCDC) consortium, which includes Notre Dame, the University of California, the University of Michigan, the University of San Francisco, and the University of Pennsylvania.
+To round out their academic schedule, students take two additional three-credit electives from a small selection taught by Notre Dame faculty.
 Most courses are in Political Science or related fields.
-Occasionally there are Fine Arts courses (theatre course and poetry writing).
 Prospective students should know that language and STEM courses are not available.
 When considering courses, students should consult with their academic advisor(s) to see which courses will allow them to stay on track with academic requirements for their major.